Black Swan (film): Accolades and awards

 Black Swan appeared on many critics' top ten lists of 2010 and is frequently considered to be one of the best films of the year.
 It was featured on the American Film Institute's 10 Movies of the Year.
-On January 25, 2011, the film was nominated for five Academy Awards (Best Picture, Best Director, Best Actress, Best Cinematography and Best Film Editing) and won one for Portman's performance.
+On January 25, 2011, the film was nominated for five Academy Awards (Best Picture, Best Director, Best Actress, Best Cinematography and Best Film Editing), with Portman winning Best Actress.
+In 2025, it ranked number 81 on The New York Times' list of "The 100 Best Movies of the 21st Century" and number 74 on the "Readers' Choice" edition of the list.